HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 This comparison is for small business owners, sales managers, and founders trying to figure out where to put their software budget.
 We're talking teams of 1–50 people who need contact management, deal tracking, and ideally some automation — without paying enterprise prices.

-Let's run the numbers.
+Let's dig into the numbers.

 Quick Comparison Table